Hiring Friends and Family

 You’re looking through about a dozen or so resumes from top candidates, each with an impressive array of skills and the right experience.
-But your nephew really needs a job and has a pretty good handle on your industry.
-You’ve heard other small business owners say that you should never hire family or friends; they have a point, but it shouldn’t be a hard and fast rule.
+But your buddy from college really needs a job and has a pretty good handle on your industry.
+You’ve heard plenty of cautionary tales about hiring friends (or family), but it shouldn’t be a hard and fast rule.

 Point is, you should hire the most qualified candidate who’s the best fit for your organization.
-If that’s your nephew, then go for it.
-But you also want to make sure long-simmering family tensions or other such factors don’t seep into the employment relationship.
-Hiring friends presents similar challenges.
+If that’s your buddy, then go for it.
+But you also want to make sure your good friend doesn’t expect favorable treatment or that other such factors don’t seep into the employment relationship.
+Hiring family can introduce similar issues.

-You want the best people for the job, regardless of family or personal relationships.
-Still, there are some important things to consider before hiring family or friends.
+You want the best people for the job, regardless of family bonds or personal relationships.
+Still, there are some important things to consider before hiring members of your family or close acquaintances.

 First, let’s look at some of the good reasons why adding a family member or a friend to your company could backfire.
 Problems typically arise when either party has a difficult time separating the needs of the company and the person’s performance from the underlying relationship.
 No one wants to fire the person who was the maid of honor at their wedding, right?

-Here are some potential conflicts to consider before hiring a friend or family member:
+Here are some potential conflicts to consider before hiring a family member or friend:

 - The transition from friend (or uncle) to boss can be jarring, especially if they’re underperforming and you have to take corrective action.
 Can you fire that person if necessary?
 Can you make difficult decisions and remain friends?